 We begin reviewing completed applications in the second week of January and roll forward with admissions decisions to June 1 for graduate degrees and coursework commencing in late August.
-The department has limited resources to fund graduate students, e.g., through teaching assistantships.
-Applications submitted later in the spring run the risk of these resources being exhausted.
 Due to the sequencing of the courses in our graduate curriculum, we only consider applications for fall semester admissions.
+The department has limited resources to fund graduate students (e.g., teaching assistantships.)
+Applications submitted later in the spring run the risk of these resources being exhausted upon admittance."

 The applicant must complete a two-step process for an application to be considered complete and reviewable:

-- The applicant completes the ApplyTexas application procedure for UNT's Toulouse Graduate School detailed here: Toulouse Graduate School (your GRE scores should be transmitted to Toulouse directly from ETS.
+- Complete the ApplyTexas application procedure for UNT's Toulouse Graduate School detailed here: Toulouse Graduate School.
+Your GRE scores should be transmitted to Toulouse directly from ETS.
 Your transcripts from prior educational institutions should be transmitted to Toulouse directly from those institutions; and

 - The applicant must submit the following materials directly to the Political Science Department: